Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/knowledgebase/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">World class support</a>.
 Have questions or need guidance on how to use our contact form builder or set up your web application?
 We are happy to help.
 Our passion with Formidable is to help you <strong>defy the limits</strong> so you can take on bigger projects, earn more clients, and grow your business.

-= Payment Forms, Form APIs, and Marketing Integrations = In addition to all the form builder features listed above, power up your forms with these integrations.
+= Payment Forms, Form APIs, and Marketing Integrations = In addition to all the features listed above, power up your forms with these integrations.

 * <a href="https://formidableforms.com/features/paypal-wordpress-payments/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">PayPal Payment Forms</a>.
 Automate your business by collecting instant payments and recurring payments from clients.
 Collect information, calculate a total, and send clients to PayPal from your payment forms.
 * <a href="https://formidableforms.com/features/stripe-payments-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Stripe Payment Forms</a>.
 Keep users on your site while collecting payments from a credit card form.
 Select from one time and recurring charges in order forms and donation forms.